AbdullahAlShaad/notes/kubernetes/kubernetes.md

 ***Pod Deletion Cost***
 : We can assign an integer value cost with each pod.
 When scaling down the pod with lower cost will be removed first.

+### StatefulSets

+StatefulSet is used to manage a set of Pods which runs stateful applications like database.
+StatefulSet maintains sticky identity for each Pod and the Pods are not interchangeable.
+If an app requires Stable,unique network identifiers and/or persistent storage and/or ordered deployment/scaling and/or automated rolling updates, StatefulSet is used.